DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxVectorMap/1 Configuration/legends/customizeHint.md

 The text for the hint to display.

 ---
-This option accepts a function that must return the required text.
+This property accepts a function that must return the required text.
 When implementing this function, use its parameter to access information on the legend item.

 [note]If you have not provided text for legend items using the [customizeText](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/legends/customizeText.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/legends/#customizeText') option, hints will not appear.